 A knee sprain means that you have injured one of the ligaments around the knee joint.
+There are four major ligaments that contribute to the stability of the knee.
+In addition, there are many smaller ligaments that can cause pain after injury.
 Saying you have a "knee sprain" is not a terribly useful diagnosis for two reasons:

 - Second: it does not tell you how badly the ligament is injured.
 The reason this is important is that minor injuries usually require minor treatment.
 More severe injuries may require more substantial treatment, rehabilitation, and possibly surgery.